kaylab78/Where-Were-You-When/README.md

 Once the repository is cloned, use `npm i` to install the required packages.
 Use `npm run seed` to seed the database.

+If you have trouble opening the app, check to make sure that the cluster in MogoDB Atlas is running.
+If it is and you're still having trouble, redeploy the app to Heroku with `git push heroku main`.
+You may have to log into the Heroku CLI first using `heroku login`.
+You will be prompted to log in through your browser.

 ## Usage

 When the user visits the app for the first time, they can view a list of historical events that happened on the current date and can click the link to learn more.